Kim invites Putin to North Korea as he continues Russia visit -KCNA | Law-Order

 Kim invites Putin to North Korea as he continues Russia visit -KCNA

 Kim told Putin the meeting in Russia's Far East brought bilateral ties to a new level, and expressed his willingness to foster stable, future-oriented relations for the next 100 years, KCNA said.
-The invitation from Kim for Putin to visit the North came at the end of a reception hosted by the Kremlin chief after they toured the Vostochny Cosmodrome space center and held talks on bilateral ties and boosting cooperation, KCNA said.
+The invitation from Kim for Putin to visit the North came at the end of a reception hosted by the Russian president after they toured the Vostochny Cosmodrome space centre and held talks on bilateral ties and boosting cooperation, KCNA said.

 "At the end of the reception, Kim Jong Un courteously invited Putin to visit the DPRK at a convenient time," KCNA said, referring to the Democratic People's Republic of Korea, North Korea's formal name.
 "Putin accepted the invitation with pleasure and reaffirmed his will to invariably carry forward the history and tradition of the Russia-DPRK friendship," it said.